stakater/stakater-docs/docs/content/sre/monitoring/kube-resource-report.md

 ## Resource Recommendations

-Recommendations for reource allocations can suggested for each pod via two methods
+Recommendations for resource allocations can suggested for each pod via two methods:

-- If defined then read and show VerticalPodAutoscaler (VPA) resource recommendations
+1. If defined then read and show VerticalPodAutoscaler (VPA) resource recommendations
-- Calculate own CPU/memory resource recommendations with a decaying exponential histogram
+1. Calculate own CPU/memory resource recommendations with a decaying exponential histogram

 ## Cost Estimation
 On the basis of current utilization and Slack Kubernetes Resource Report can estimate how much cost can be saved if the recommendations are to be applied.

-Curently only `AWS` and `Google Cloud` is supported
+Currently only `AWS` and `Google Cloud` is supported:

 `AWS`: AWS EC2 (all regions, On Demand, Linux)